abcxyz/abc/README.md

 #### Flags

+- `--debug-step-diffs`: for template authors, not regular users.
+This will log the diffs made by each step as git commits in a tmp git repository.
+If you want to see the git logs and diffs with your usual git commands, please navigate to the tmp folder, otherwise you will need to use a git flag `--git-dir=path/to/tmp/debug/folder` for each of your command.
+A warn log will show you where the tmp repository is.

+  Note that you must have git installed to use this flag.

 - `--debug-scratch-contents`: for template authors, not regular users.
 This will print the filename of every file in the scratch directory after executing each step of the spec.yaml.
-Useful for debugging errors like `path "src/app.js" doesn't exist in the scratch directory, did you forget to "include" it first?"` You'll want to set the environment variable `ABC_LOG_LEVEL=debug` when you use this.
+Useful for debugging errors like `path "src/app.js" doesn't exist in the scratch directory, did you forget to "include" it first?"`.
 - `--dest <output_dir>`: the directory on the local filesystem to write output to.
 Defaults to the current directory.
 If it doesn't exist, it will be created.